logo

 B Lydian Scale

-The B Lydian scale is the fourth mode of the F♯ major scale, giving it a distinctive bright sound characterized by its raised fourth degree.
+The B Lydian scale is the 4th mode of the F♯ major scale, giving it a distinctive bright sound characterized by its raised 4th degree.

 This page covers everything you need to know about the B Lydian scale: notes, intervals, theory, and how to play it on the piano.